Timeyin glanced down at his watch, then continued to tap his hands on his right thigh.

 Suddenly Akudo closed the gap between them, slid her arms around him, and squeezed.

 The gesture took Timeyin by surprise but slowly, he wrapped his arms around her and squeezed back.

 He lowered his head so that he could breathe in her scent.

-She smelt just as beautiful as she looked.
+She smelt almost as beautiful as she looked.